 In addition to a Master’s degree in Education, I am certified by the Illinois State Board of Education in elementary and secondary Learning Behavior Specialist.

-I use a broad range of methods and strategies to ensure student success, each of which is adapted to the learning style of the student.
-I have found that working with a student's teacher and, if applicable, IEP team, is very valuable in the tutoring process.
-I am very adept at interpreting and applying intervention plans, individual education plans, and NWEA reports.
-I especially enjoy the one-to-one relationship of tutoring, within which I can quickly diagnose a student’s weaknesses and work with him or her on precisely those issues that need addressing.
+I provide individualized intensive intervention utilizing specific, and when appropriate, alternative teaching strategies.
+I have found that working with a student's teacher and, if applicable, IEP team, is very valuable in the therapeutic process.
+I am very adept at interpreting and applying intervention plans and individual education plans.
+I especially enjoy the one-to-one relationship of educational therapy, within which I can quickly diagnose a student's strengths and weaknesses and work with him or her on precisely those issues that need addressing.
+I can conduct formal and informal assessment of academic skills, then collaboratively set goals and develop intervention plans that address not only academic difficulties, but also psycho-educational and social-emotional aspects of life-long learning.
 With my direction and your hard work, we can help you find the success that eludes you in the classroom environment!

 Group rates are $75 for two students, $90 for three students and $125 for four students.
 Special Education Advocacy is $90 an hour.